England-North Yorkshire Flag

 Four towers represent the seasons, 12 floors for the months, 52 chimneys for the weeks and 365 rooms for the, well, you can see the architect, Cuthbert Brodrick, clearly had time on his hands.

-[1] Including Anne Brontë, no less, whose consumption was incurable by 1849 and Anne goes Grey in a house now demolished to make way for the Grand.
+Those trundling in by train, by the way, included Anne Brontë, no less, whose consumption was incurable by 1849 and Anne goes Grey in a house now demolished to make way for the Grand.

 The number of rooms has since been downgraded to just the 280 and while downstairs might remain resplendent, the faded signs advertising £25-a-night rooms suggest things aren't quite so grand up and beyond the elegant staircase.